 - 70g coconut oil

-- 5 tablespoons of Blueberry Trail Mix Almond Butter
+- 5 tablespoons of Almond Butter (or nut butter of your choice)

 - 4 tablespoons of chia seeds (soaked)